Bitcoin Basics

 There is no shortage of news stories about Bitcoin in the media, but what exactly is Bitcoin?
 What should you know about it and how do we, as financial planners, think about it?

-Bitcoin (ticker: BTC) is the most prominent example of a “cryptocurrency” trading in the market today.
+Bitcoin (ticker symbol: BTC) is the most prominent example of a “cryptocurrency”.
 Cryptocurrencies are “digital currencies” that are not regulated and therefore not backed by the full faith and credit of any government, unlike the US Dollar, the Japanese Yen, etc. Curious how many different cryptocurrencies are out there?
 Thousands.
-Aside from the hype and hope of investing for a gain, cryptocurrencies have found favor in the market, despite their drawbacks, for a few reasons.
-The primary reasons are that Bitcoin isn’t tied to a central bank, transactions are secure due to “blockchain” technology, and dealings are private.
+Aside from the hype and hope of striking it rich, cryptocurrencies have found favor in the market, despite their drawbacks, for a few reasons.
+The primary reasons being that Bitcoin isn’t tied to a central bank, transactions are cryptographically secured using “blockchain” technology, and transactions are private.

 Bitcoin was created in 2009 and languished in the world of technologists and computer geeks for several years.
 An early Bitcoin story from 2010 involves what was likely the first use of the digital currency to make a purchase – two Papa John’s pizzas.
-Bitcoin continued a slow rise in value, with the value of one bitcoin first hitting $100 in 2013 and $1,000 in 2017.
-During this time BTC’s price moved mainly as a function of increased awareness and speculation, not because of widespread use and acceptance as currency.
-Volatility, to put it lightly, is a hallmark of BTC, with price swings of 10% or more in a single day not at all uncommon.
-As of April of this year the price of a single Bitcoin has hovered around $55,000.
-The bitcoins used to buy those pizzas would now be worth over $500,000,000.
+Bitcoin continued a slow rise in value, with the price of one bitcoin first hitting $100 in 2013 and $1,000 in 2017.
+During this time BTC’s price moved mainly as a function of increased awareness and speculation, not because of widespread use or acceptance as currency.
+Volatility, to put it lightly, is a hallmark of BTC, with price swings of 10% or more in a single day not uncommon.
+As the time of writing in 2021, the price of a single Bitcoin hovered around $55,000, meaning the bitcoins used to buy those pizzas would now be worth over $500,000,000.
+Bitcoin prices continue to fluctuate.

-Putting aside the extreme volatility you may still have several questions about this intangible computer money.
+Putting aside the extreme volatility you may still have several questions about what seems to be intangible computer money.

 Is it an investment?
 We don’t think it is because it isn’t tied to anything tangible like corporate profits and can’t be physically held like gold.
 Bitcoin fits squarely into the category of speculation.

 What gives it its value?
-Like with actual currency it is based on faith in a system and the technology that powers it all, called blockchain technology.
-However, this system is currently small, under- or unregulated, and can be difficult to navigate if you aren’t technologically savvy.
+Like with fiat currency it is based on faith in a system and the technology that underpins it, known as “blockchain” technology.
+However, the Bitcoin ecosystem is currently small (compared to traditional financial systems), un(der)regulated, and can be difficult to navigate if you aren’t technologically savvy.

 If you'd like to learn more about what it's like to work with our team, please reach out.